A brief history of Earth Hour

 9. It led to a brilliant green innovation for charging phones - There are ‘solar trees’ set up across Shanghai for Earth Hour, which allows the public to charge their mobile devices with renewable green energy.

-10. Earth Hour is happening this month - At 8:30-9:30 pm local time on Saturday 26 March 2022, millions of homes across the UK and the world will switch off their lights to show they care about the future of our planet.
+10. Earth Hour is happening this month - At 8:30-9:30 pm local time on Saturday 25 March 2023, millions of homes across the UK and the world will switch off to show they care about the future of our planet.